 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country, while two other intercepted ships were Japanese freighters hauling scrap metal to Japan.
 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.

 The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 One thing that was different about their arrival was that instead of a band and a welcoming committee waiting at the pier to tell them to enjoy their stay in the Philippines and see as much of the island as they could, a party came aboard the ship – carrying guns – and told the soldiers, “Draw your firearms immediately; we’re under alert.
 We expect a war with Japan at any moment.
 Your destination is Fort Stotsenburg, Clark Field.”
-At 3:00 P.M., most of the soldiers were taken by a narrow-gauge train to Ft.
+At 3:00 P.M., most of the soldiers were taken by bus to Ft.
 Stotsenburg.
 A Marine was checking off their names as they left the ship.
 When an enlisted man said his name, the Marine responded with, “Hello sucker.”
-Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.
+Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks with 17th Ordnance.
+The rest of the battalion rode a narrow-gauge train to the fort.

-At the fort, the tankers were met by General Edward P. King, who welcomed them and made sure that they had what they needed.
+At the fort, the tankers were met by General Edward P. King Jr. who welcomed them and made sure that they had what they needed.
 He also was apologetic that there were no barracks for the tankers and that they had to live in tents.
 The fact was he had not learned of their arrival until days before they arrived.
 He made sure that they had Thanksgiving dinner – stew thrown into their mess kits – before he left to have his own dinner.
+If they had left the ship later, they would have had a full turkey dinner.

 Capt.
 Fred Bruni called the company together and told them of the attack on Pearl Harbor.
 Most of the men laughed and thought that this was just the start of the maneuvers they were expecting.
 He told them to listen up and that this was not a joke.
 The tank companies were brought up to full strength at the perimeter of the airfield to guard against Japanese paratroopers.